Astrarium/Astrarium.github.io/index.md

 Source code is available on <i class='fab fa-github'></i> [GitHub](https://github.com/Astrarium/Astrarium) under MIT license.

 {% include feature_row id="screenshots" %}
 # Features

 \* <small>*The full set of features depends on installed plugins*</small>

-- Accurate positions of Sun, Moon (ELP2000/82b theory is used), eight major planets (VSOP87 theory is used), and theirs satellites
+- Accurate positions of Sun, Moon (ELP2000/82b theory is used), eight major planets (VSOP87), and their satellites
-- BSC (~10k entries) and Tycho2 (~2.5M entries) stars catalogues
+- BSC (~10k entries) and Tycho2 (~2.5M entries) star catalogues
 - NGC/IC deep sky catalogues
 - Bright asteroids and comets
-- Planets, Moon and satellites are displayed according to theirs appearance as seen from the Earth
+- Planets, Moon and satellites are displayed according to their appearance as seen from the Earth
 - Lunar and Martian surface features are displayed (in small zoom scales)
 - Realtime images of the Sun
 - Detailed info about celestial objects